cpske/ISP/django/test-organization.md

 You can (probably should) refactor your models classes into individual files, instead of putting them all in `models.py`.

-This is described in [Separate Models into Separate Files](separate-model-classes).
+This is described in [Divide Models and Views into Separate Files](organize-django-code).